 |September||Brigadier General Kemper resumed command of the brigade, which became part of the division of Brigadier General David R. Jones in Longstreet’s Command|

-The regiment was commnaded by Colonel Montgomery D. Corse and lost 13 men.
+The regiment was commanded by Colonel Montgomery D. Corse and lost 13 men.
 Colonel Corse was again wounded, but remained in the field.
+Adjutant John C.H.
+Bryany was wounded.

 From the War Department marker for Kemper’s Brigade on the Antietam Battlefield: